 What is a catastrophic health plan?

-A catastrophic health plan is one of the types available under the ACA.
-And as was mentioned above, comprehensive ACA plans are grouped by metal categories:
+A catastrophic health plan is one type of health insurance available under the ACA.
+And as was mentioned above, comprehensive ACA Health Insurance Marketplace plans are grouped by metal categories:

-Generally speaking, bronze plans have the lowest premiums, but you may pay more out of your own pocket for care when you use it.
+Bronze plans generally have the lowest premiums, but you may pay more out of your own pocket for care when you use them.
 On the other hand, platinum plans have the highest premiums but may have the lowest out-of-pocket costs.

-All ACA plans also have an annual cap on out-of-pocket spending set by the federal government each year.
-In 2024, the cap is $9,450 for an individual (and double that for a family plan).
-Once you reach the out-of-pocket maximum, your plan will cover 100% of health care costs for the rest of the year.
+All ACA plans must have an annual cap on out-of-pocket spending set by the federal government each year.
+In 2025, the cap is $9,200 for an individual (and double that for a family plan).
+Once you reach the out-of-pocket maximum, your plan will cover 100% of your covered healthcare costs for the rest of the year.

 Who qualifies for a catastrophic health plan?